 After childbirth, hemorrhoids came out.

-Is it possible to cope with this problem, or even better - to prevent it?
+Is it possible to cope with this problem, or better yet, prevent it?

-The word "hemorrhoids" in Latin means "bleeding" - this is the most common symptom of the disease.
-Also, manifestations of the disease are anal itching, a feeling of discomfort in the anus and the release of mucus from it.
+The word "hemorrhoids" translated from Latin means "bleeding" - this is the most common symptom of the disease.
+Also, manifestations of the disease are anal itching, a feeling of discomfort in the anus and mucus discharge from it.

-According to official figures, about 40?% of pregnant women suffer from hemorrhoids.
+According to official data, about 40% of pregnant women suffer from hemorrhoids.
 And during the first pregnancy over the age of 30, this disease occurs in 50?% of women.
-There are no exact statistics on the incidence of hemorrhoids, since many are still embarrassed to talk about this problem.
+There are no exact statistics on the incidence of hemorrhoids, since many people are still embarrassed to talk about this problem.

-In women who have given birth, symptoms of hemorrhoids appear 5 times more often than in nulliparous women.
-One of the main reasons is violent labor activity, improper straining during attempts.
+Women who have given birth experience symptoms of hemorrhoids 5 times more often than women who have not given birth.
+One of the main reasons is rapid labor and improper straining during pushing.

 Many women mistakenly believe that the development of hemorrhoids during pregnancy and after childbirth is inevitable.
-Therefore, they simply try not to pay attention to it and resort to folk remedies, instead of getting qualified, effective and timely treatment from a proctologist.
+Therefore, they simply try not to pay attention to this and resort to folk remedies, instead of receiving qualified, effective and timely treatment from a specialist proctologist.

 Causes of hemorrhoids

-Under the influence of certain factors and /? or already existing predisposition to the disease, these bodies increase in size and form internal hemorrhoids.
+When exposed to certain factors and/or an existing predisposition to the disease, these bodies increase in size and form internal hemorrhoids.

-In modern medicine, it is customary to distinguish two main factors in the development of hemorrhoids:
+In modern medicine, it is customary to distinguish two main factors for the development of hemorrhoids:

-• hemodynamic, associated with the movement of blood through the vessels - increased inflow of arterial blood to the hemorrhoids and /? or difficulty in the outflow of venous blood from these nodes;
+• hemodynamic, associated with the movement of blood through the vessels - increased flow of arterial blood to the hemorrhoids and/or difficulty in the outflow of venous blood from these nodes;

-• muscular-dystrophic - weakening of the ligaments and muscles that hold the nodes inside the anal canal.
-This can be either a congenital weakness of the connective tissue - a tendency to form coarse keloid scars, easily bending, loose joints, etc., or an age-related decrease in its elasticity, which often occurs after 50 years.
+• muscular dystrophic - weakening of the ligaments and muscles that hold the nodes inside the anal canal.
+This can be either a congenital weakness of the connective tissue - a tendency to form keloidal rough scars, easily bending, loose joints, etc., or an age-related decrease in its elasticity, which most often occurs after 50 years.

 Types of hemorrhoids